-How to Get to Killiney Hill
+How to Get to Killiney Hill from Dublin City

-By Bus: The 59 runs from 6:30 week days and 9am weekends right the way through to after 11pm.
+By Bus: The 59 runs from 6:30 weekdays and 9 am weekends right the way through to after 11 pm.
 If you are traveling from town you can get the number 7 from O’Connell Street to upper Georges street where you can get the 59 to Killiney Hill

-By Car: By car it takes roughly 30 minutes with no traffic, take the R118 from town heading for Blackrock.
+By Car: By car, it takes roughly 30 minutes with no traffic, take the R118 from town heading for Blackrock.

-At Killiney Hill there is a public car park which has ample space for cars.
+At Killiney Hill, there is a public car park which has ample space for cars.
 If you are going on a Sunny Sunday it might be full but that shouldn’t stop you as it can be relatively easy to find spots in the local area

 A shameless self-plug - Fitzpatrick Castle is by far the most convenient restaurant for anyone visiting Killiney Hill Park.
-Located moments away from the Car Park and Playground we offer, Lunches for people who want a light snack or dinners for people who have attempted to climb to the top of Killiney Hill and are in need of re-energising.
+Located moments away from the Car Park and Playground we offer, Lunches for people who want a light snack or dinners for people who have attempted to climb to the top of Killiney Hill and are in need of re-energizing.

 Fitzpatrick Castle features fantastic views of Killiney Hill Park and Killiney beach which make it an ideal place to sit back and relax after being out in the fresh air.

-There is a looped hill walk at Killiney Hill that takes a around an hour to complete even for the novice hill walker.
+There is a looped hill walk at Killiney Hill that takes around an hour to complete even for the novice hill walker.
 Paths have been built and there are many interesting sights and features that you will pass.
-The first of these sights on the Killiney Hill walk is the abandoned quarry which is now a popular rock climbing location.
+The first of these sights on the Killiney Hill walk is the abandoned quarry which is now a popular rock-climbing location.
 On dry days there are generally a number of people attempting to conquer the steep walls making for an entertaining sight.
-The next stop that is of interest is a view point that looks out over the Irish sea and Killiney Beach to the south while to the north you have a view that captures Dublin city in its entirety.
+The next stop that is of interest is a viewpoint that looks out over the Irish sea and Killiney Beach to the south while to the north you have a view that captures Dublin city in its entirety.
 As you continue to follow the path you will eventually come to the famous Obelisk.
 Continuing on the path will lead you back to the car park where you originally started from.

 Other points of interest that you will encounter along the way include the telegraph tower and you may come across one of the many red squirrels that reside on the hill.